-If the lender offers you a high-cost mortgage, it (among other things):
+If the lender offers you a high-cost mortgage, it:

 Before providing a high-cost mortgage, a lender must ensure that the borrower receives counseling on the advisability of such a mortgage from a HUD-approved counselor or a state housing finance authority.

-In addition to the pre-loan counseling requirement for high-cost mortgages, the 2013 HOEPA Rule implements two additional Dodd-Frank provisions related to homeownership counseling.
+In addition to the pre-loan counseling requirement for high-cost mortgages, the 2013 HOEPA Rule implemented two additional Dodd-Frank provisions related to homeownership counseling:

 If your lender violated HOEPA, you might be entitled to monetary damages.
 For example, TILA’s remedies in a civil action for a HOEPA violation can include a refund of the finance charges and fees paid, statutory damages, court costs, and attorneys’ fees.
 To get more information about HOEPA or high-cost home loans, talk to a real estate attorney.